-We have a number of packages available, for all the insight you need to assist with reporting, planning, and progression monitoring.
+We have a number of packages available to purchase, for all the insight you need to assist with reporting, planning, and progression monitoring.
 You can view these from the 'Data and reporting' tile in the adviser portal.
 Each is designed to offer a different level of insight, but all provide information in easily accessible, touch-of-a-button formats, and are accessible through our secure file transfer system.

-Monthly key statistics report (new) - £50
+Monthly key statistics report - £50

-Designed to save you time, by providing key statistical information about your students, their choices, and their offers.
+Designed to save you time, by providing in-cycle key statistical data about your students, their choices, and their offers.
 Presented in an infographic style, this gives a snapshot view of the status of your students, so you and your senior leadership team have complete oversight of their progress throughout the cycle.